Shadow banning

-Shadow banning, also called stealth banning, hellbanning, ghost banning, and comment ghosting, is the practice of blocking or partially blocking a user or the user's content from some areas of an online community in such a way that the ban is not readily apparent to the user, regardless of whether the action is taken by an individual or an algorithm.
-For example, shadow-banned comments posted to a blog or media website will not be visible to other users accessing the site.
+Shadow banning, also known as stealth banning, hell banning, ghost banning, and comment ghosting, is the practice of blocking or partially blocking a user or the user's content from some areas of an online community in such a way that the ban is not readily apparent to the user, regardless of whether the action is taken by an individual or an algorithm.
+For example, shadow-banned comments posted to a blog or media website would be visible to the sender, but not to other users accessing the site.

-The phrase "shadow banning" has a colloquial history and has undergone some usage evolution.
+The phrase "shadow banning" has a colloquial history and has undergone some evolution of usage.
 It originally applied to a deceptive sort of account suspension on web forums, where a person would appear to be able to post while actually having all of their content hidden from other users.
-More recently, the term has come to apply to alternative measures, particularly visibility measures like delisting and downranking.
+In 2022, the term has come to apply to alternative measures, particularly visibility measures like delisting and downranking.

-By partly concealing, or making a user's contributions invisible or less prominent to other members of the service, the hope may be that in the absence of reactions to their comments, the problematic or otherwise out-of-favour user will become bored or frustrated and leave the site, and that spammers and trolls will be discouraged to continue their unwanted behavior or create new accounts.
+By partly concealing, or making a user's contributions invisible or less prominent to other members of the service, the hope may be that in the absence of reactions to their comments, the problematic or otherwise out-of-favour user will become bored or frustrated and leave the site, and that spammers and trolls will be discouraged from continuing their unwanted behavior or creating new accounts.